The Best Steakhouse in Every State

 IOWA: Iowa Chop House in Iowa City

 Why has it taken so long?
 Bacon butter as a steak enhancement is a marvelous idea.
 Also a good idea?
-Eating fresh Iowa creamed corn, corn succotash, or fried cheese curds to get a taste of the state's offerings.
-If bacon butter wasn't enough, you can also start your meal with a bacon board.
+Eating fresh Iowa creamed corn, corn succotash, or fried cheese curds to get a taste of the state's offerings at Iowa Chop House.
+And if bacon butter wasn't enough, you can also start your meal with a bacon board.

 KANSAS: Hereford House in Shawnee